Skip to main content

 3. Click Configure VPC Flow Logs.

-4. All existing S3 buckets that contain flow logs are displayed in the left panel of the onboarding workflow.
-Click the checkbox next to any listed S3 bucket to select all log files within that bucket.
+4. All flow logs that have been synced as active resources in Vantage are displayed in the left panel of the onboarding workflow.
+Click the checkbox next to any listed flow log to select all log files.
+You can also click the down arrow to the right of any flow log and select or deselect specific log files listed.

 tip

-5. When you select the checkbox for a bucket, the Sync All toggle is automatically enabled.
-After the initial onboarding process, any new VPC Flow Logs added to that bucket will also be automatically synced each night.
-You can disable this option if you do not want the files to automatically sync.
+5. When you select the checkbox, the Sync All toggle is automatically enabled.
+You can disable this option if you do not want the files to automatically sync again each night.

 6. The right panel contains instructions on how to get set up using the AWS CLI, AWS Management Console, or the Vantage Terraform provider.
 Select the tab for your preferred option.
 If you have multiple connected accounts with VPC Flow Logs, instructions or code samples are provided for each account.